The Team

 Katya was born in Mexico City.
 She has a background in business management and marketing and has worked in advertising and marketing in Mexico, France and Argentina.
 When she was in Buenos Aires she immersed herself in the practice of Yoga and meditation which completely changed her interests.

-She also has studied with Boris Georgiev, Simon Borg Olivier (Synergy Yoga-online), philosophy with James Boag; and she gets inspiration from the Zen teachings of Thich Nhat Hanh and Wu De and from mindfulness and meditation of Jack Kornfield, Tara Brach and Open Dharma.
+She has studied with Bharath Shetty, Boris Georgiev, Mathew Sweeney, Simon Borg Olivier (Synergy Yoga – online); philosophy with James Boag; and is greatly inspired by the Zen teachings of Thich Nhat Hanh and Wu De; mindfulness and meditation by Jack Kornfield and Tara Brach.

 Our Inspiration